awvwgk/stdlib_string/doc/specs/stdlib_string_type.md

 ## Procedures and methods provided

+Procedures returning `string_type` instances can usually used in elemental context, while procedures returning scalar character values can only be used in a pure way.

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
 ### Constructor for empty string